 The first step for any woman* in balancing her hormones is learning about the 28-day hormone cycle, which is governed by a special biological rhythm called the infradian rhythm.
 The infradian rhythm plays a vital role in female health and wellness.
 Knowing what your body needs during each phase of your cycle is key not only to hormonal healing but to your health overall.

-To learn more about the infradian rhythm, you can check out the in-depth post I wrote on the infradian rhythm here.
-For a deep dive, grab a copy of my new book In The Flo, which is all about the unique rhythms of our 28-day hormone cycle and the specific supports we can offer our bodies during each phase.
+To learn more about the infradian rhythm, you can check out the in-depth post I wrote on the infradian rhythm here, and more about The Cycle Syncing Method® here.
+For a deep dive, grab a copy of my new book In The Flo, which is all about the unique rhythms of our 28-day hormone cycle, The Cycle Syncing Method®, and the specific supports we can offer our bodies during each phase.

 This is the fourth blog post in our four-part series on micronutrient and botanical support to help better support the infradian rhythm.
 To read In this post, we will explore supplement needs during the menstrual phase of the 28-day hormone cycle.